Tax Benefits of a Second or Vacation Home as a Primary Home vs. Rental

 If You Rent Out Your Second Home

-The number of days you rent out your second home is important for determining the amount of tax benefits you can receive.
+The number of days you rent out your second home is important for determining the number of tax benefits you are eligible for.
 Basically, if you rent out your second home for less than 14 days a year, then you can treat your second home the same as you treat your primary residence.
 If you rent out your second home for more than 14 days a year, then the IRS determines that your second home is rental property, which is taxed differently than primary residences.
 Please note that if you never visit your second home it will be classified as an investment property.
 In order to be considered personal use of your property, you must use your home.
 The visits that you make checking in on your house or making repairs or maintenance does not count as personal use and will render your second house to be an investment house.

 If you rent out your second home for 14 or fewer days during the year, you can receive the funds tax-free.
 It doesn’t matter how much you charge for rent, you do not have to claim this amount to the IRS.
 If you rent out your second home for fewer than 14 days, the home is treated the same as your personal residence and you would deduct mortgage interest and property taxes the same as you would for your primary residence.